North Korea welcomes Google's Schmidt to Internet black hole

 “People could do emails and chats until 2008, then the government shut down these services...
 (Now) It’s all about digital content from propaganda papers such as Rodong Sinmun (the main ruling party daily) or little games.”

-According to North Korean law, the punishment for using anti-regime or “bourgeois” cultural content ranges from three months to two years of hard labour.
-In severe cases, the code allows up to five years of re-education through labour.
+According to North Korean law, the punishment for using anti-regime or “bourgeois” cultural content ranges from three months to two years of hard labor.
+In severe cases, the code allows up to five years of re-education through labor.

 That is in sharp contrast to China, where social networking sites like Sina Corp’s hugely popular Weibo regularly carry stinging criticism of low-level officials and corruption, although China censors access to many websites.

-North Korea’s economy, burdened by the cost of maintaining 1.2 million strong armed forces, and both nuclear weapons and rocket development programmes, is around 1/40th the size of South Korea‘s.
+North Korea’s economy, burdened by the cost of maintaining 1.2 million strong armed forces, and both nuclear weapons and rocket development programs, is around 1/40th the size of South Korea‘s.

 DEMOCRATIC PEOPLE‘S REPUBLIC OF HACKING